 - In a medium bowl, combine flour, baking soda, and salt.
 Set aside.

 - If using walnuts, chop them into small pieces and set aside for later.

 - In the bowl of a standing mixer with the paddle attachment or a using a handheld mixer, combine butter and brown sugar, mixing until smooth, around 1-2 minutes.

 - Add in the dry ingredients and mix on low speed until combined.
 Add in the chocolate chips and walnuts and mix on low again.

-- Roll the dough into round balls, about 2 tablespoon-sized.
+- Use a medium cookie scoop or your hands to roll the dough into round balls, about 1.5 tablespoon-sized.
 Add more walnuts and chocolate chips on top if desired.
 Bake the cookies one tray at a time for about 8-11 minutes.
 Remove them from the oven when the edges are slightly brown and look set.
 The middles will look soft!

 - Let the cookies cool on the baking sheet for about 5-10 minutes then transfer them to a wire rack to cool completely.